 Here I also dug into the '595 datasheet, and started loosely laying things out physically to get a sense of how to orient parts on the board.
 I also realized I'd need some kind of reset, and a way to inject bits, so the 74F00 came into play to glue some signals together.
 I probably could have done this dirty with carefully-chosen resistors and such, but was far too tired to work that out on paper between TTL and CMOS chips!

 Arriving at the hotel around 1400, I had a choice — get some much-needed sleep, or build the badge.
 I knew there was no way I'd want to do it the next day, as the con would be kicking up.
 It was now or never!
 I had brought with me a USB soldering iron which I found for $6 direct from China.
 This thing works far better than it has any right to!
 I suspect the tip is not iron-clad, or if it was the cladding disappeared quickly, as the tip would get dirty quickly.
 Riding the power to keep temps down helped a bit.
 I rigged up a soap-dish cleaner that worked well enough:

 First I reverse-engineered the pinout of the display module.
-This was pulled from an...Read more »
+This was pulled from an old Motorola MicroTAC DPC analog cellular phone, and has seven 7-segment digits in green, and four lights along top in green,...Read more »